-If you are a trader based in Belgium, Germany, Luxembourg or Poland, you can also use the ODR platform to make a complaint against a consumer for a dispute concerning goods and services purchased online
+If you are a trader based in the EU or Norway, Iceland and Liechtenstein, you can also use the ODR platform to send your online consumer dispute to an approved dispute resolution body.

 To create a complaint, you first need to register in the system and create your organisation.
 If you are already registered, you just need to log in.
-Once on your dashboard, click on "Create new complaint".
+Once on your dashboard, click on "Start a new case".

 To find out more about registering as a trader, go to Traders’ section.